awsdocs/AWS-Kinesis-Video-Documentation/doc_source/dash-playback.md

 ### Retrieve the MPEG\-DASH Streaming Session URL<a name="dash-example-session"></a>

-When you have the archived content endpoint, call the [GetDASHStreamingSessionURL](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_reader_GetDASHStreamingSessionURL.html) API to retrieve the MPEG\-DASH streaming session URL:
+When you have the archived content endpoint, call the [GetDASHStreamingSessionURL](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_reader_GetDASHStreamingSessionURL.html) API to retrieve the MPEG\-DASH streaming session URL as follows:

 ```
 // Step 3: Get a Streaming Session URL